kontent-ai/sample-app-vue/README.md

 To preview unpublished content in the sample application, follow these steps:

-1. In Kentico Cloud, choose Project settings from the app menu.
+1. In Kentico Kontent, choose Project settings from the app menu.
 2. Under Development, choose API keys.
 3. Copy your Project ID and Preview API key.
 4. Create and open a `.env.local` file in the sample application folder.